Hymnus Sancti Antimi (24)

 Commendes prece supplici.

-With the voices of our hearts and mouths,
+With the voice of our hearts and of our mouths,

 10.